pvs1209pvs/Game20248/README.md

-Navigat to the root directory of the project and run `npm start`.
-React app will run at localhost:3000
+Navigat to project directory and run `npm start`.
+React app will be running at localhost:3000